 This abusive practice remained until July 1, 1867, when a law passed by Congress went into effect that abolished sutlers and established Sales Commissaries to provide "sutlery" items for sale to men of all ranks.

-Since that time, the military resale system has evolved into a global enterprise supporting our men and women in uniform and their families, at bases at home and abroad, including areas of conflict like Iraq and Afghanistan, by providing quality, brand-name products at low prices.
+Since that time, the military resale system has evolved into a global enterprise supporting our men and women in uniform and their families, at bases at home and abroad, including areas of conflict, by providing quality, brand-name products at low prices.

 Having become one of the top quality of life benefits earned by today's military families, military resale supports retention and military readiness, while holding down taxpayer costs.